Skip to main content

 What Are Competitive and Market Signals?

-Competitive and market signals are business events that reveal where your prospects stand in relation to your competitors and where new budget is being allocated through public procurement.
+Competitive and market signals are business events that reveal where your prospects stand relative to your competitors, and where new budget is being allocated through public procurement.
 Unlike growth or financial signals that track internal company changes, these two signal types look outward.
-They tell you what is happening in the competitive landscape around a prospect and what contracts are up for grabs.
+They tell you what’s happening in the market around a prospect and what contracts are up for grabs.

 The competitor-relationships signal tracks employee movements between your target accounts and your competitors.
 When a prospect hires someone from a competing vendor, or when a key employee leaves a prospect to join a competitor, you get notified.
-These movements reveal familiarity with your market category and often signal openness to evaluating alternatives.
+Those movements reveal familiarity with your market category and often indicate openness to evaluating alternatives.

 The public-tenders signal monitors government and institutional procurement publications.
-When a public entity publishes a request for proposals, a tender notice, or a framework agreement that matches your industry, the signal fires.
-Public tenders represent guaranteed budget with a defined timeline, making them some of the highest-intent signals available.
+When a public entity publishes a request for proposals, a tender notice, or a framework agreement matching your industry, the signal fires.
+Public tenders come with guaranteed budget and a defined timeline, which makes them some of the highest-intent signals you can act on.

-Together, these two signal types give you a complete picture of competitive dynamics and market opportunities.
-This guide walks you through configuring, testing, and combining them through the Rodz API.
+Used together, these two signal types give you a clear picture of competitive dynamics and market opportunities.
+The rest of this guide walks you through configuring, testing, and combining them through the Rodz API.

 Prerequisites

-Before you start configuring these signals, make sure you have the following in place:
+Before configuring these signals, make sure you have the following in place:

 1. A Rodz account with API access enabled.
 API access is available on all paid plans.
-Register at app.rodz.io if you have not done so already.
+Register at app.rodz.io if you haven’t done so already.

 2. Your API key, generated from the Rodz dashboard under Settings > API Keys.
 If you need help generating your key, follow the authentication and first request guide.